-I’ve blogged previously about my friend Alex Milway‘s This Book is Funny initiative and was very pleased to be invited to join him and comics chum Gary Northfield at the Discover Children’s Story Centre‘s summer Storyfest that took place at the Queen Elizabeth Olympic Park in Stratford in July.
+I’ve was very pleased to be invited to join Alex Milway and Gary Northfield at the Discover Children’s Story Centre‘s summer Storyfest that took place at the Queen Elizabeth Olympic Park in Stratford in July.

 We talked about our books – all of them funny books – having visited the schools involved in the previous weeks to see what kind of funny stories they could come up with themselves.

 It had to be one of the hottest days of the year – not a day to be dressed up as a lion fighting a zebra Roman gladiator.

 Yes, dear reader, that is me in the furry onesie, having taken on gladiator Gary, and in the middle of my (very dramatic) death throes.
 A career highlight.

 Finally, I’ve recently got to see the artwork for When I’m a Monster Like You, Dad!, the picture book I wrote that is being illustrated by Francesca Gambatesa.
 It’s been ages coming (for publisher scheduling reasons) and I was over the moon to see the final images.
 Francesca’s done such a great job so I couldn’t be more happy!

 The second book in our collaboration is in production now and will be out next year some time, but WIMLY (as I call it) is out in the beginning of June – just in time for Father’s Day.
 I’ll be talking a lot more about this before then, but here is one spread from inside just to whet the appetite: